Ichi1234567/about-functional/PITCHME.md

 ### what problem - functional language (1)

-Suppose it is true that there is a problem which be solved only by functional language

 Proof:

 <div class="proof">

+Suppose it is true that there is a problem which be solved only by functional language <br>

 If a problem is solved only by functional language $\rightarrow$ there is no language to solve it.<br>